Jplaudir8/Spring-Boot-Projects/Critter Chronologer/README.md

 A window should open showing you the test executions.
 All 9 tests should fail and if you click on them they will show `java.lang.UnsupportedOperationeException` as the cause.

-As you complete the objectives of this project, you will be able to verify progress by re-running these tests.

 ### Tested Conditions
 Tests will pass under the following conditions: